Quaker Houghton: History

 On November 11, 1918, Quaker Chemical Corporation was founded as Quaker Oil Products Corporation.
 Its business consisted of the manufacture and sale of oil products, chiefly for lubrication and for the textile industry.

 In 1930, Quaker reorganized and changed its name to Quaker Chemical Products Corporation and incorporated in the Commonwealth of Pennsylvania.
 During this time, Quaker expanded its scope with products for the metalworking industry.
 In 1947, Quaker entered into the steel market.

 In 1962, Quaker Chemical Products Corporation changed its name to Quaker Chemical Corporation to better suit the scope of its activities, which included process engineering and services, as well as the development, manufacture and sale of industrial specialty chemical products.
-In the early1960s, Quaker established its first European subsidiary in the Uithoorn, Netherlands, Quaker Chemical B.V., to manufacture and market Quaker products to industries in Europe.
+In the early1960s, Quaker established its first European subsidiary in Uithoorn, Netherlands, Quaker Chemical B.V., to manufacture and market Quaker products to industries in Europe.
 In 1963, Quaker formed a U.K. subsidiary Quaker Chemical Limited.
 A year later, Quaker entered into a joint venture in Australia, Quaker Chemical (Australasia) Pty.
 Limited.
 In 1968, Quaker entered into a Joint venture in Mexico, TecniQuimia Mexicana S.A. de C.V.
 In 1970, Quaker entered into a joint venture in Japan, Nippon Quaker Chemical, Ltd.

 On May 3, 1972, Quaker completed its initial public offering (IPO).
 The mid-1970s saw the launch of the QUINTOLUBRIC® polyol ester line of fluids.
 In June 1978, Quaker made its first major U.S. acquisition of Selby, Battersby & Co., a manufacturer of flooring systems for industrial, commercial and institutional buildings, and marine decking materials.

 In 1987, Quaker entered the aerospace coating market with the acquisition of AC Products, Inc. in California.

 The 1990s saw Quaker expand into markets in France, China and Brazil and file an application to list its common shares for trading on the New York Stock Exchange (“NYSE”) under the ticker symbol KWR.
 First NYSE trade occurs on August 23, 1996, for 100 shares.
 The decade was capped off with Quaker entering into a joint venture in India, Quaker Chemical India Limited.